Skip to Content

 Twin Falls is a double waterfall where the two streams of water converge to make a super impressive splash!
 The hike to Twin Falls is an extension of the hike to Laughing Falls, so it also begins at the Takakkaw Falls parking lot.
 It’s a 16.4-km (10-mile) out-and-back hike, so you can do it in a day or stay overnight at the Twin Falls Campground.

-Basically, if you do the entire Twin Falls Hike you get to see Takakkaw Falls, Laughing Falls, and Twin Falls all in one day, so we definitely recommend it if you’re a hiking fan – we loved it.
+If you do the entire Twin Falls Hike you get to see Takakkaw Falls, Laughing Falls, and Twin Falls all in one day, so we recommend it if you’re a hiking fan – we loved it.
 One of the highlights of this hike is visiting the Twin Falls Teahouse while you enjoy views of the majestic falls.
 Plus, after 3 hours of hiking, you’ll definitely be ready for some refreshments!

 Related Read: Another nearby hike to a teahouse you don’t want to miss is the trail to the Lake Agnes Tea House!
-Just picture sipping a tea and enjoying a yummy dessert while looking at a lake with mirror-like reflections.

 Stay at the Emerald Lake Lodge